openxc/vi-firmware/docs/platforms/crosschasm-c5.rst

 CrossChasm C5 Interfaces
 ========================
-This page describes the CrossChasm C5 family of OBD interfaces, which includes the Classic Bluetooth, Bluetooth Low Energy and Cellular devices.
-Most things are common between the different devices and are described on this page.For options specific to the Cellular device,see :doc:`C5 Cellular Config </advanced/c5_cell_config>`
+CrossChasm C5 family of OBD interfaces include versions with different communication radios such as, :doc:`Classic Bluetooth</platforms/crosschasm-c5>`, :doc:`Bluetooth Low Energy</platforms/crosschasm-c5-ble>` and :doc:`Cellular(GPRS)</platforms/crosschasm-c5-cellular>`.
+Most things are common between the different devices and are described on this page.
+However this page particularly talks about the Classic Bluetooth version or ``PLATFORM=CROSSCHASM_C5_BT``.

+For options specific to the Cellular device,see :doc:`C5 Cellular Config </advanced/c5_cell_config>`

 CrossChasm's C5 OBD interface is compatible with the OpenXC VI firmware.
 To build for one of the C5s, compile with one of the flags: